 Measuring helps you to assess how successful your actions have been.
-Pupils must carry out one example of Measuring for each of your three topics.
+Pupils must carry out one example of Measuring for each of your chosen topics.

 Measuring | Award Criteria

 How you choose to measure progress will depend on your context, which topics you choose, and the pupils involved.

 - Before and after photographs

 - Video or written diaries

 - Weights - for example: litter, recycling or food waste

 - Your school's travel survey (Hands Up survey)